javisperez/modularjs/README.md

 yo modularjs
 ```

+It will then ask you the name of your appication

+Then it'll ask if you would like to use Bootstrap or Material as CSS framework

-It will then ask you the name of your appication and if you want to be able to run E2E tests and Unit tests
+Also, will ask if you want to be able to run E2E tests and/or Unit tests

-If you say YES to that latest two questions, then the Gulp rules for E2E and Unit Testing in Angular will be added
+Please note: If you say YES to the latest two questions (E2E or Unit Tests), then the Gulp rules for E2E and Unit Testing in Angular will be added

 ## About Yeoman